-In most cases, employees do not know how to respond right after receiving negative performance review.
+In most cases, employees do not know how to respond right after receiving a negative performance review.
 So they end up getting defensive and upset.
 Here’s what you should and should not do after a negative performance review.

 Don’t respond immediately

 It is hard to do this but do not respond immediately to a negative review.
-Handling negative performance review sensibly without blurting out your emotions is very important as a professional.
+Handling negative performance reviews sensibly without blurting out your emotions is very important as a professional.
 It is natural to be wanting to react to a negative review immediately but it can seriously affect your job.
-Take time, think through and give opinions later if necessary.
+Take time, think through it, and give opinions later if necessary.

 Don’t get defensive

-Not everyone can sportively receive a negative performance review; we naturally tend to get defensive and make statements like ‘That’s not true’, ‘It happened because..’.
+Not everyone can sportively receive a negative performance review; we naturally tend to get defensive and make statements like ‘That’s not true, ‘It happened because..’.
 But making such statements during a review tells more about you as a person than about the review itself.
 Performance review is an emotionally stressful task for both the employee and the manager, so avoid getting defensive or upset about the review.

 Don’t let it consume you

 Don’t be upset or depressed if you receive a negative performance review.
 Remember that no one is perfect, as a human you have your bad days and so do your managers.
-Do not give in to your negative emotions, hold on to the fact that negative performance review is a way for you to improve yourself positively!
+Do not give in to your negative emotions, hold on to the fact that a negative performance review is a way for you to improve yourself positively!

 Don’t ignore it

 Do not take a negative performance review easily.
-The whole purpose of performance review is to let you know where you went wrong and how you can improve your performance.
+The whole purpose of the performance review is to let you know where you went wrong and how you can improve your performance.
 So take it seriously and understand that it’s for your own good.
 Participate in the discussion actively but do not be defensive or upset.

 Don’t make it personal